Mazamars312/N64_PIF_REPLACEMENT/README.md

 	0xA0 - 0xAF		Controller interface: A0 = 8 bit FIFO Write to controller, A1 8bit FIFO Read from Controller
 	0xB0 - 0xBF		EPPROM Interface
 	0xC0 - 0xCF		N64 interface
 	0xD0 - 0xFF		Un-reserved - Will look at a RTC interface.
+Or have some CPU control regs like a page changer